Accountability court grants NAB 11-day physical remand of Zardari

 The report was presented to the accountability court judge in his chambers.

+Zardari's counsel responded, "The fact is that NAB did not even take this court into confidence."

+The NAB prosecutor said that the accountability bureau had not arrested Zardari themselves, adding that the high court had rejected his bail after which he was arrested.

-In an informal conversation at the accountability court, Zardari strongly condemned the arrest of Leader of the Opposition in the Punjab Assembly Hamza Shahbaz.
+In an informal conversation while leaving the accountability court, Zardari strongly condemned the arrest of Leader of the Opposition in the Punjab Assembly Hamza Shahbaz.

 Zardari arrested